nextflow-io/training/docs/hello_nextflow/02_hello_world.md

 [01/2b32ee] process > convertToUpper (1) [100%] 1 of 1 ✔
 ```

-This time the workflow produced two work directories; one per process instance (task).
+You'll notice that this time the workflow produced two work directories; one per process instance.
 Check out the work directory of the task from the second process, where you should find two different output files listed.
 If you look carefully, you'll notice one of them (the output of the first process) has a little arrow icon on the right; that signifies it's a symbolic link.
 It points to the location where that file lives in the work directory of the first process.
+By default, Nextflow uses symbolic links to stage input files whenever possible, to avoid making duplicate copies.

+!!! note

     Note how all we did was connect the output of `sayHello` to the input of `convertToUpper` and the two processes could be ran in serial.
 Nextflow did the hard work of handling input and output files and passing them between the two commands for us.
 This is the power of channels in Nextflow, doing the laborious work of connecting our pipeline steps up together.

-!!! note

-    As a little bonus, we composed the second output filename based on the first one.
-Very important to remember: you have to use double quotes around the filename expression (NOT single quotes) or it will fail.
+    What's more, Nextflow will automatically determine which call needs to be executed first based on how they're connected, so the order in which they're written in the workflow body does not matter.
+However, we do recommend you be kind to your collaborators and to your future self, and try to write them in a logical order!

 ### Takeaway

-You know how to add a second step that takes the output of the first as input.
+You know how to add a second step that takes the output of the first step as input.

 ### What's next?